Illinois River Water Quality

 Ecological Assessment of the Illinois River Watershed

 What's living in the river?
 In this study, we did "Bug Kicking" or macroinvertebrate collection from several sites across the Upper Illinois River Watershed.
-Local EAST students assisted in the macroinvertebrate collection and counting.
+Local EAST students and volunteer citizen scientists assisted in the macroinvertebrate analysis and habitat survey.

 Streambank Erosion Inventory Study